maxfahl/poe-currency-flip-ratios/README.md

 # PoE Currency Flip Ratios

-A node script for helping with currency flipping.
-It scrapes the pathofexile trade site for currency sell/buy ratios.
-It has been tested on Mac OS Big Sur as well as Windows 10.
+##### A node script for helping with currency flipping that loads listings from the PoE JSON REST API and finds good sell/buy ratios.

 #### Prerequisites
 - Node JS